Relative purity, speed of fluctuations, and bounds on equilibration times: Examples

 \section{Examples}

-In the following we will ilustrate our findings by focusing on two prototypical quantum many-body systems.
-The first is the transverse field Ising model with local fields,
+In the following we will illustrate our findings by focusing on two prototypical quantum many-body systems.
+The first is the transverse field Ising model with local fields:

 with parameters $J = 1$, ${h_x} = 0.5$, ${h_z} = -1.05$~\cite{2017_arxiv_1704.06291}.
 The equilibration properties of this model have already been numerically investigated, particularly identifying initial states and sets of parameters for which equilibration occurs rapidly~\cite{leviatan2017quantum}, or even never takes place~\cite{PhysRevLett.106.050405}.
-The se\-cond is the non-integrable XXZ model with next-nearest-neighbor hopping
+The se\-cond is the nonintegrable XXZ model with next-nearest-neighbor hopping:

 where we set the input configuration $J = 1$, $U = 2$, and ${J_{nnn}} = 0.2$~\cite{2017_arxiv_1704.06291}.
-The two spin models are initialized in a charge density wave-like state, i.e., $|{\Psi(0)}\rangle = |1,0,1,0,\ldots,0,1\rangle$, with $|0\rangle$ and $|1\rangle$ denoting the spin up and down state, respectively.
+The two spin models are initialized in a charge-density-wave-like state, i.e., $|{\Psi(0)}\rangle = |1,0,1,0,\ldots,0,1\rangle$, with $|0\rangle$ and $|1\rangle$ denoting the spin-up and -down state, respectively.
 Here we will investigate the role played by the figure of merit $g(t)$ [see Eq.~\eqref{eq:00000000005}] for signaling the equilibration process in both many-body quantum systems.
 We will also discuss the tightness of the bound in Eq.~\eqref{eq:00000000006} by introducing the relative error